Rangers vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 43 hits with eight doubles, three home runs and 11 walks.
-He has driven in 22 runs with one stolen base.
+- Elias Diaz has 43 hits with eight doubles, three home runs, 12 walks and 22 RBI.
+He's also stolen one base.

 Diaz Recent Games